Nathaniel Jarvis

-Nathaniel Stephen Jarvis (born 20 October 1991) is a Welsh-born Antigua and Barbuda international footballer who plays as a striker for Taunton Town.
-He was previously with Cardiff City as a youngster.
+Nathaniel 'Nat' Stephen Jarvis (born 20 October 1991) is a footballer who plays as a striker for Newport City.
+Born in Wales, he plays for the Antigua and Barbuda national team.

 Early life

 As a teenager, Jarvis grew up in Culverhouse Cross area of Cardiff and attended Ysgol Gymraeg Plasmawr.

 Club career

 Cardiff City

 Born in Cardiff, Jarvis began his career with his home town side Cardiff City, joining their academy at an early age of 8.
 Alongside Ibrahim Farah he signed schoolboy forms at the start of the 2008–09 season.
 Having finished as top scorer for the under-18 side during the 2009–10 season, he was named as a first team substitute in several matches at the start of the following year.

 Southend United

 On 24 September 2010, Jarvis joined Football League Two side Southend United on a one-month loan deal after impressing in a reserve match, making his professional debut as a substitute in place of Blair Sturrock during a 3–1 win over Hereford United.
 He went on to make a total of seven appearances in all competitions before returning to Cardiff.